HKtrill/ai-business-coach/README.md

 ## 📝 Research Abstract/Proposal

-*Disclaimer: This is a preliminary draft subject to change as the project evolves with further testing and refinement.*
+*Disclaimer: This is a preliminary draft subject to change as the project evolves.
+The README will later be condensed for enhanced readability, with full statistical analyses and findings extracted into a research paper intended for publication.*

 ### 🎯 Project Overview